 Physics Before Galileo

 The biggest drive towards what we consider the scientific mindset was driven initially by religious ambitions.
 One who best exemplified this was Peter of Abano, who wanted to take the physical concepts that Aristotle had developed in antiquity and somehow marry them to the ideas in Catholicism, as driven by his Dominican Order.
-Abano commented on the collective works of Aristotle, not being shy to state when he disagreed with him because man was fallible and prone to making mistakes in his search for the truth.
+Abano commented on the collective works of Aristotle, not being shy to state when he disagreed with him because man was fallible and prone to making mistakes in his search for the truth (yet he himself was exempt from this).
 Abano also expanded on some of Aristotle's work, including noting how black objects heat up easier than whiter ones, discussed thermal properties of the sound and noted how sound was a spherical wave emitted from a source.
 He was the first to theorize how light waves cause rainbows via diffraction, something that would be explored more in the following century (Freely 107-9).

 Other areas that Abano covered included kinematics and dynamics.
 Abano subscribed to the idea of impetus as the driving force behind all things, but its source always being external rather than internal.Objects fell at a faster rate because they were trying to get to their nautral state, according to him.
 He also discussed astronomy, feeling that the phases of the moon was a property of it and not a result of Earth's shadow.
 And as for comets, they were stars trapped in Earth's atmosphere (110).